German courses for students of all disciplines

 German courses for students of all disciplines at the Language Centre are open to all students enrolled at FAU and other members of the University.
 Members of the University include employees, those doing a work placement, guest researchers and doctoral candidates.
 Partners of people in one of the named groups are not entitled to attend the German courses offered by the Language Centre.

 Courses are held during the semester.
-Classes in Erlangen start in the second week of the semester.
+Classes usually start in the second week of the semester.
 You can register for courses in Erlangen in the first week of the semester.
-Courses held in Nuremberg (WISO) always start in the first week of the semester.
+During the first week of the semester, course registrations are reviewed and course places are assigned.
 All courses on offer can be found in the course catalogue.

 If you want to attend a course, you first need to have your ability in German assessed.
 Generally speaking, you can only register for courses aimed at your ability.
 Absolute beginners are allocated automatically to level A1 or A1.1.